-- B. It is the original scope of human rights law that is applied as a matter of policy by the United States when analyzing the scope of human rights treaties.
-In short, the United States interprets human rights treaties to apply to persons living in the territory of the United States, and not to any person with whom agents of our government deal in the international community.
-This theory of treaty interpretation is referred to as "non-extraterritoriality."
-The result of this theory is that these international agreements do not create treaty based obligations on U.S. forces when dealing with civilians in another country during the course of a contingency operation.
+- agent they encountered.
+This is partly explained by the fact that historically, other international law concepts provided for the protection of individuals from the cruel treatment of foreign nations.15 - B. It is the original scope of human rights law that is applied as a matter of policy by the United States when analyzing the scope of human rights treaties.
+In short, the United States interprets human rights treaties to apply to persons living in the territory of the United States, and not to any person with whom agents of our government deal in the international community.16 This theory of treaty interpretation is referred to as "non-extraterritoriality."17 The result of this theory is that these international agreements do not create treaty based obligations on U.S. forces when dealing with civilians in another country during the course of a contingency operation.
 This distinction between the scope of application of fundamental human rights, which have attained customary international law status, versus the scope of application of non-core treaty based human rights, is a critical aspect of human rights law judge advocates must grasp. - C. While the non-extraterritorial interpretation of human rights treaties is the primary basis for the conclusion that these treaties do not bind U.S. forces outside the territory of the U.S., judge advocates must also be familiar with the concept of treaty execution.
-According to this treaty interpretation doctrine,
+According to this treaty interpretation doctrine, although treaties entered into by the U.S. become part of the "supreme law of